nis057489/hsk-3.0-writing-trainer/README.md

 A simple handwriting practice web app (canvas) optimized for tablet use (iPad + Apple Pencil works in Safari).

+The HSK 3.0 test requires handwriting at all levels.
+I didn't find a good handwriting practice app out there so I vibe coded this one.

 ## Dev (Docker)
 ```bash
 docker compose up --build